-My childhood art mentor Rolly Buenafe, an artist/lecturer of the Planetarium, who was a comic illustrator in his earlier years only taught me the shortcut to be better in drawing/illustrations.
+My childhood art mentor Rolly Buenafe, an artist/lecturer of the Planetarium, a comic illustrator in his earlier years, only taught me the shortcut to be better at it.

 "If you want to be *really* good in illustration (and ART), the only shortcut is to learn FIGURE drawing because it is the hardest subject to draw than anything else!
-Learn to draw people and the rest of the objects would be easy.
+Learn to draw people, then the rest of the objects would be easy.
 Don't start to be abstract artists.
 Master the conventional skill first before distorting it because only the masters can destroy the art..."

-Never sleep without drawing anything even in pencil.
-Draw everyday!
-Nothing could be achieved without practice.
+Never sleep without drawing anything, even in pencil.
+Draw every day!
+Nothing gets achieved without practice.

 Custom Thin Drawing Board for Sketching (If you will buy the idea):

-By preference, you can have a custom-made thin plywood drawing board (topped by white formica or white vinyl wall paper) at hand.
+By preference, you can have a custom-made thin plywood drawing board (topped by white Formica or white vinyl wallpaper) at hand.
 Its purpose is for convenience.
-You can seat anywhere when you feel like sketching and also take the board anywhere.
-I seriously find it useful because even in the present I have two (2) sets with me.
-I even use it when I draw with my wacom tablet while facing the PC!
+You can sit anywhere when you feel like sketching and also take the board anywhere.
+I find it useful because even in the present I have two (2) sets with me.
+I even use it when I draw with my Wacom tablet while facing the PC!
 The size will vary depending on you.
 I am very convenient with the size: 17" x 14" (43 cm x 36cm), 1/8" to 1/4" thick.
 You can make yours a bit wider.
 You can use masking tape or clips to keep your drawing paper in place.
 I prefer masking tape.

 Don't limit yourself to doing 2D-looking drawings.
-The eyes are meant to see depth (3D).
+The eyes could see depth (3D).
 Perspective Drawing is a huge topic in the artistic world.
 You could look down or look above at an object.
-The solidity that you see, the way it seems to fall into plane is exactly what this topic is all about.
-Draw with sense of perspective.
+This solidity, as it falls into a plane, is what this topic is all about.
+Draw with a sense of perspective.

 Never draw what your mind thinks it can see.
-Draw exactly HOW you see the object sits on a plane.
+Draw exactly HOW you perceive the object sits on a plane.
 The brain is very tricky when it comes to visualization.
-It adds many information on how we see the object, plus the lack of hand coordination.
-Any layman would draw something else all the time, but an artist would draw the exact form of what he/she sees at an angle.
+It adds information on how we see an object plus the lack of hand coordination.
+Any layman would draw something else all the time, but an artist would draw the exact form of what she can see at an angle.